May 6, 2026

 Be specific and truthful.
 General statements like “everything is worse” are less effective than concrete examples — “I used to coach my daughter’s soccer team on weekends.
 I have not been able to do that since the accident.”

-Questions About Your Social Media and Daily Activities
+Questions About Your Social Media and Activities

 Defense attorneys increasingly review social media prior to depositions.
 If you have posted photographs or updates that appear inconsistent with your claimed injuries, you will be questioned about them.
 This is not the time to be caught off guard.